bens-home/base/README.md

 Clone this repo with SSH:

 ```
-git clone git@github.com:bens-home/base.git
+git clone git@github.com:bens-home/base.git --recurse-submodules
 ```

-Initalize all the submodules in the repo
+Just for reference in the future, you can initalize all the submodules in the repo like this:

 ```
 git pull --recurse-submodules